icpc/ccs-specs/Contest_API.md

 Endpoints that return a JSON array must allow filtering on any property with type ID (except the `id` property) by passing it as a query argument.
-For example, clarifications can be filtered on the recipient by passing `to_team_ids=X,Y`.
-To filter on a `null` value, pass an empty string, i.e. `to_team_ids=`.
+For example, clarifications can be filtered on the sender by passing `from_team_id=X`.
+To filter on a `null` value, pass an empty string, i.e. `from_team_id=`.
+Properties of type ID ? can only be filtered on if the property is present.
 It must be possible to filter on multiple different properties simultaneously, with the meaning that all conditions must be met (they are logically `AND`ed).
 Note that filtering on any other property, including property with the type